How can we help?

 Is there any research behind BETTER?

 Yes, there have been numerous BETTER publications.
 The first publication was in 2011.
-For a list of all publications, go to here.
+For a list of all publications, go here.

 In the research studies, were the BETTER Prevention Practitioner™ physicians or allied health members?